Harry Blackstone Jr.: Death and legacy

 Blackstone lived in Redlands, California.
 He died on May 14, 1997, in Loma Linda, California at the age of 62 due to pancreatic cancer.

 After his death, much of his performance equipment was sold off in two highly publicized auctions held by Sotheby's and Darien Julian.
 Many of the pieces went to collectors scattered around the world, and numerous props have made it into actual shows.
 Las Vegas performer Scarlett now owns and uses his Topsy Turvy.
 David Copperfield houses the Tire Vanish (performed by Harry Blackstone Sr.) in his museum of magic.
 Touring illusionist Aaron Balcom uses the Owen-built Clown Jammer.
 Washington state performer John Walton uses his menacing Buzz Saw.
 Dutch illusionist Hans Klok and Darren Romeo perform the famous "Blackstone Floating Light Bulb" illusion under a licensing agreement with Blackstone Magik Enterprises Inc. (It is one of only two magic illusions to be protected as intellectual property.)

 The Performing Arts Theater at Redlands East Valley High School is named in his honor.

 His third wife and widow, Gay Blackstone, is the former president of The Magic Castle in Hollywood.
-Their daughter Bellamie is a television producer; Harry and Gay's other children include son Harry Bouton Blackstone III.
+Their daughter, Bellamie Blackstone, is a television producer; Harry and Gay's other children include son Harry Bouton Blackstone III.

 Gay Blackstone appeared in the season 10 episode 14 Pawn Stars episode "Tricky Ricky", in 2014, and sold a vanishing birdcage prop used by both Harry Sr. and Harry Jr. to Rick Harrison for $2,600.